Career Development Framework: Undergraduate Students

 - Schedule an appointment with Career Center staff to revise your resume and cover letter.

-- Participate in Career Center career development workshops over the course of the academic year.
+- Participate in Career Services career development workshops over the course of the academic year.

 - Develop a portfolio which illustrates your skills and abilities in your chosen discipline.